kmsutto/modular/README.md

 to connect all the modules (screen, joystick) correctly, read the **[wire-guide.md](media/wire-guide.md)** instructions to connect everything correctly

-> [!warning]
-> the project is in the beta stage, so I do not guarantee stability.
 ---

 ## widgets and their work